tmhr94/tmhr94.github.io/README.md

 # You have to install rbenv beforehand
 $ make setup

-# You can access the page on localhost:3000
+# You can access the pages you created on localhost:3000
 $ make serve
 ```